tosdr/tosback-versions/Clockify/Terms of Service.md

 Anyone who subscribes to Service or anyone who has permitted or caused another person to make a subscription on their behalf is deemed to have agreed to and accepted liability for the payments under such Paid Plan.

-User must keep all the billing data complete and accurate (such as a change in billing address, credit card number or credit card expiration date) and must promptly notify COING if payment method has changed (for example, for loss or theft) or if Client becomes aware of a potential breach of security, such as the unauthorized disclosure or use of name or password.
-If Client fails to provide any of the foregoing information, User agrees that COING may continue charging for any use of the Service unless Client has terminated Agreement as set forth herein.
+User must keep all the billing data complete and accurate (such as a change in billing address, credit card number or credit card expiration date) and must promptly notify COING if payment method has changed (for example, for loss or theft) or if User becomes aware of a potential breach of security, such as the unauthorized disclosure or use of name or password.
+If User fails to provide any of the foregoing information, User agrees that COING may continue charging for any use of the Service unless User has terminated Agreement as set forth herein.

 All sums payable to COING hereunder shall be paid in full, without deducting or allowing the deduction of any currency conversion, wire transfer, remittance, applicable tax or other charges related to the payment.

 The payment of the Service shall be made before the commencement of the Subscription Term.

-If your Paid Plan involves a recurring payment of a fee, unless you notify us before a charge that you want to cancel or do not want to automatically renew your subscription, you understand it will automatically continue and you authorize us (without notice to you, unless required by the applicable law) to collect the then-applicable fees and any taxes using any credit card we have on record for you.
+If your Paid Plan involves a recurring payment of a fee, unless you notify us before a charge that you want to cancel or do not want to automatically renew your subscription (including payment of the Fees for Server Clockify), you understand it will automatically continue and you authorize us (without notice to you, unless required by the applicable law) to collect the then-applicable fees and any taxes using any credit card we have on record for you.

 You hereby authorize COING to charge to your designated account, relating to the Services you select, and you agree to pay all such fees in accordance with the TOU.